Tommy Orange

 Tommy Orange (born January 19, 1982) is an American novelist and writer from Oakland, California.
 His first book, There There (2018), was a finalist for the 2019 Pulitzer Prize for Fiction and received the 2019 American Book Award.
 In October 2025, Orange was awarded a MacArthur Foundation Fellowship.

 Orange is a citizen of the Cheyenne and Arapaho Tribes of Oklahoma.
 He earned a master's degree in fine arts from the Institute of American Indian Arts.
 He was born and raised in the Dimond District of Oakland, California, and resides there.

 Early life

 Orange was born in Oakland, California, on January 19, 1982.
 From age 14 to 24, Orange played roller hockey on a national level.
 He began playing music at the age of 18.
-Orange's father was a Native American ceremony leader, while his mother converted for a time to Christianity.
-After graduating from college with a Bachelor of Science degree in sound arts, Orange worked at Gray Wolf Books, a bookstore in San Leandro, where he developed a passion for reading and thus began writing.
+Orange's father was a Native American ceremony leader, while his white mother converted for a time to Christianity.
+After graduating from SAE Expression College with a Bachelor of Science degree in sound arts, Orange worked at Gray Wolf Books, a bookstore in San Leandro, where he developed a passion for reading and thus began writing.